AstreaTSS/PYTHIAWebsite/docs/using_the_bot.md

 >
 > \[OC], the Ultimate Mime.
 The body was discovered in the dripstone caverns, with a stalagmite piercing through the victim's heart in a cruel twist of fate.
 The body is positioned in a way that makes you think it could have been an accident...
 Ink and blood stains their body, maybe it's a good idea to look at those a little closer.

 As you can see, this is a pretty typical BDA message.
-However, in it contains hints about **key phrases** - phrases that are needed to trigger a new Truth Bullet.
+However, in it contains hints about a **trigger** - words/phrases that are needed to trigger a new Truth Bullet.

-## Key Phrases
+## Triggers

-Key phrases can be a lot of things - it can be a body, a piece of paper, the trash can, etc. That may sound vague, but it'll make sense once we take a closer look at this message.
+Trigger can be a lot of things - it can be a body, a piece of paper, the trash can, etc. That may sound vague, but it'll make sense once we take a closer look at this message.

 Well, we already know we're in the dripstone caverns (I mean, we had to walk here), so we can ignore that, but the _ink_ and _blood_ is definitely something to look into (the stalagmite has no Truth Bullet associated with it in this case).